 11:00, January 6, 2017, Orthodox Christmas Eve, Digiteum headquarters, -17°C

 If there’s one word to describe the mood of this morning, it will be excitement.
-Today we are expecting a dozen of young ladies from IT Princess Academy.
+Today we are expecting a dozen of young ladies - future women in IT - from IT Princess Academy.

 For the records, IT Princess Academy is the pioneer of modern education for girls that helps to develop their creativity and talents through learning IT and science.

 Digiteum has always been open for new experiences, so as the company co-founders.
 And when one of them, Katherine, was asked to share the secrets of IT company entrails and explain how the IT industry works to young teenage students, the challenge was accepted benevolently.

 Image Credit: Dev.by

 How IT Works: Processes and Routines